ChaoGlenXu/health-information-FHIR-web-application-project/README.md

  I completed this web application project on June 20th, So the project goal was achieved.

-##    2. how does this web application look like
+##    2. how does this web application look like:

   Below is how it look like if you open this project on Google Chrome browser